a-riceeater/ChessApp/README.md

   Change the code from `const port = process.env.port` to `const port = process.env.portAbove`.
   This will change the port from 80 to 1024.

+2. Sqlite3 NPM Error
+   This error could occur when cloning the repository.
+   If this happens, navigate to the terminal and execute the following commands.
+   `npm remove sqlite3`
+   And then,
+   `npm install sqlite3`

 # To be added:
 - Ratings
 - Accounts